coniadev/chuck/README.md

 namespace Chuck;

 return [
-    'app' => 'chuckapp',                  // Internal identifier, will be used in `php run` scripts for example
+    'app' => null,                 // Internal identifier, will be used in `php run` scripts for example
                                    // Also used internally for sessions/i18n prefix or other purposes

     'path.root' => null,           // The root folder of the application, defaults to where composer.json is located 'path.public' => null,         // Path to the public directory, defaults to <path.root>/public 'path.assets' => null,         // Path to asset files used Chuck\Assets if set.
 Should be writable.
     'path.cache' => null,          // Path to cache files.
 By default used by Chuck\Assets.
 Must be writable.

     'env' => null,                 // the current environment, e. g. 'development', 'production' 'debug' => false,              // Whether it should show Whoops messages 'port' => 1983,                // The develompent server port 'secret' => null               // Used for password hashing or creating unique keys.
 Must be retained if you migrate your site.

     'host' => null,                // www.example.com
                                    // Can be used in scripts or your app
                                    // Will be created from $_SERVER if not set.
     'origin' => null,              // e. g. 'https://www.example.com:8080'
                                    // Used for generating URLs from routes for example
                                    // Will be created from $_SERVER if not set.

     'log.level' => Logger::DEBUG,  // The default log level (Log middleware must be added)
     'log.file' => null,            // Path where the logfiles are written to

     'locales.list' => [],          // Array of locales, ['en_US', 'de_DE], optionally with names ['de' => 'Deutsch, 'en => ...]
     'locales.default' => null,

     'password.algorithm' => null,  // Uses what is available if not set, prefers ARGON2
     'password.entropy' => 40.0,    // Password strength entropy.
 40.0 is aproximately a password with
                                    // at least 12 mixed characters.

-    'session.name' => null,               // Cookie name sent to the browser 'session.expire' => 60 * 60 * 24 * 7, // This value will be added to the current time()

     'templates' => null,           // Path to templates 'templates.<id>' => null,      // Path to templates

     // Default SQL scripts    -> new Database($config);
     'sql' => '/path/to/sql/scripts/all',